Gataquadrada/SpriteTube/README.md

 ## Changelog

+- (1.0) New, more powerful, editor.
+- (1.0) `CTRL+Z` will try to place frames you deleted back into the list.
+- (1.0) Backup and restore are now part of the main editor (instead of the Windows app only).
+- (1.0) You can name frames from the editor.
+- (1.0) You can take snapshots of what you currently see inside the crop box.
+- (1.0) Crop box and icon crop box now have a minimum usable size.
+- (1.0) You can now center the spritesheet, in case it gets moved away from the screen.
+- (1.0) Added an outline to mark the limits of the spritesheet image.
+- (1.0) Info tab now hosts the preview.
+- (1.0) Info tab now shows keyboard shortcuts.
+- (1.0) Drag and drop to reorder frames is untouched.
 - (0.3.0) Introduced the [Stream Deck Plugin][url_streamdeck_plugin].
 - (0.3.0) Removed HTTP GET and Socket.io integrgations.
 - (0.3.0) Added `/player.html` endpoint.